-- (a) by assessed essay(s) (where compulsory in each module); and/or - (b) by an unseen examination paper in each module; and

-(c) by the dissertation.
+(a) by assessed essay(s) (where compulsory in each module); and/or (b) by an unseen examination paper in each module; and (c) by the dissertation.

-Intellectual Skills

-On completing the programme students should be able to:
+Intellectual Skills On completing the programme students should be able to:

-B1.
-Analyse legal issues, including identifying and ordering issues by relevance and importance;

-B2. synthesise materials derived from diverse sources;

-B3. exercise critical judgement by discriminating between the merits or otherwise of particular arguments and

-B4. exercise skills of evaluation in making a reasoned choice between competing solutions or arguments.

-B1 to B4 are primarily developed and demonstrated through seminar discussions, problemsolving and in researching and writing assessed coursework essays, research papers, dissertation, examinations, and preparing for and delivering oral presentations.

-These are assessed by three means:
+B1. analyse legal issues, including identifying and ordering issues by relevance and importance; B2. synthesise materials derived from diverse sources; B3. exercise critical judgement by discriminating between the merits or otherwise of particular arguments and B4. exercise skills of evaluation in making a reasoned choice between competing solutions or arguments.
+Teaching and Learning Methods B1 to B4 are primarily developed and demonstrated through seminar discussions, problemsolving and in researching and writing assessed coursework essays, research papers, the dissertation, examinations, and preparing for and delivering oral presentations.
+Assessment Strategy These are assessed by three means:

-(a) by assessed essay(s) (where compulsory in each module); and/or

-- (b) by an unseen examination paper in each module; and - (c) by the dissertation.
+(a) by assessed essay(s) (where compulsory in each module); and/or (b) by an unseen examination paper in each module; and (c) by the dissertation.

-Practical Skills

-On completing the programme students should be able to:
+Practical Skills On completing the programme students should be able to:

 C1.
 Engage in legal problem-solving (insofar as appropriate for the legal subject studied) by identifying relevant issues, applying relevant concepts, principles and rules, making judgements and reaching conclusions supported by sound and informed reasoning; C2.
-Engage in theoretical reflection on the legal subjects being studied, including identifying the criteria by which the law's regulation might be evaluated and making judgements thereon supported by sound and informed reasoning;

-C3.
-Write, speak and think with care and precision in the analysis and synthesis of the law; and dissertation) and examinations.
-Skills C3 and C4 are also the focus of the study of research skills and the supervisory arrangements which accompany the students' research for, and preparation of, their dissertation.
+Engage in theoretical reflection on the legal subjects being studied, including identifying the criteria by which the law's regulation might be evaluated and making judgements thereon supported by sound and informed reasoning; C3.
+Write, speak and think with care and precision in the analysis and synthesis of the law; and C4.
+Identify issues for research and to retrieve accurate and relevant legal and other sources in primary and secondary form, both in paper and digital formats.
+Teaching and Learning Methods These skills are developed generally through preparation for seminars and participation within seminars, and through students' written assignments (including the compulsory dissertation) and examinations.
+Skills C3 and C4 are also the focus of the compulsory modules, and the supervisory arrangements which accompany the students' research for their dissertation.
+Assessment Strategy These are assessed by three means: